 Unexpected exceptions must be handled when using processes.
 Exceptions can occur during process initialization, task execution, or task completion.
 The ProcessPoolExecutor is commonly used to create and manage a pool of worker processes and will be ...

+If an exception occurs in main(), child processes can continue to run and should be handled accordingly.
 If termination occurs when a process is accessing a pipe, then the pipe may become corrupted and further accesses can result in an exception or in undefined behaviour.
 If termination occurs when a process is accessing a queue, then the queue may remain locked indefinitely and subsequent accesses can result in deadlock.
 See 6.63 Protocol lock errors.

 When using multiprocessing.pool objects, it is important to properly manage the resources with a context manager or by calling close()and terminate() manually to prevent deadlock during finalization.
+Processes that terminate cannot be restarted.
 Relying on Python’s garbage collector to destroy the pool will not guarantee that the finalizer of the pool will be called.

 Asyncio model